 Timeline: Toward a Fisheries Agreement for the International Waters of the Central Arctic Ocean

-The International Arctic Ocean project is working with officials from Arctic coastal states, scientists, the fishing industry and indigenous peoples to achieve expanded support for an accord that will protect the international waters of the Central Arctic Ocean and its marine resources by:
+The Pew Charitable Trusts’ international Arctic Ocean project is working with officials from Arctic coastal states, scientists, the fishing industry, and indigenous peoples to expand support for an accord that would protect the international waters of the Central Arctic Ocean (CAO) and its marine resources by:

 - Prohibiting commercial fisheries until the parties agree otherwise.